NBA Most Improved Player

-The NBA's Most Improved Player Award (MIP) is an annual National Basketball Association (NBA) award given to the player who has shown the most progress during the regular season compared to previous seasons.
+The NBA's Most Improved Player (MIP) is an annual National Basketball Association (NBA) award given to the player who has shown the most progress during the regular season compared to previous seasons.
 The winner is selected by a panel of sportswriters throughout the United States and Canada, each of whom casts a vote for first, second and third place selections.
 Each first-place vote is worth five points; each second-place vote is worth three points, and each third-place vote is worth one point.
 The player with the highest point total, regardless of the number of first-place votes, wins the award.
 The criteria for selecting the most improved player was initially open-ended, but the NBA clarified in later years that it was intended for an up-and-coming player who improved dramatically and not a player who made a comeback, distinguishing it from the defunct NBA Comeback Player of the Year Award.
-Starting with the 2022–23 NBA season, winners receive the George Mikan Trophy, named after the five-time NBA champion.
+Since the 2022–23 NBA season, winners receive the George Mikan Trophy, named after the five-time NBA champion.

+As part of efforts to reduce load management for star players in the league, effective with the 2023–24 season, when a new collective bargaining agreement (CBA) between the league and its players' union took effect, players must appear in at least 65 games to be eligible for most major regular-season awards, including Most Improved Player.
+To receive credit for a game for purposes of award eligibility, a player must have been credited with at least 20 minutes played.
+However, two "near misses", in which the player appeared for 15 to 19 minutes, can be included in the 65-game count.
+Protections also exist for players who suffer season-ending injuries, who are eligible with 62 credited games, and those affected by what the CBA calls "bad faith circumstances".